faithyeenxin/faithyeenxin/README.md

 ### :nerd_face: Check Out my recent work:
-All projects are hosted on free sites - loading times may be slower than usual, please be patient :confounded:
+Some projects are hosted on free sites - loading times may be slower than usual, please be patient :confounded:
+For those on byfaithx.com, they're docker images hosted on AWS ECS and ECR with AWS EC2 Load balancers to help with internal port redirection!